allenb24/ECS171_ML/README.md

 # Discussion
 ## Preprocessing
+We wanted to organize our data into real application where we analyze each position and the most relevant attributes that impact the game the most.
+For the stats, we looked at offensive, defensive, playmaking, and availability attributes.
+These are what we deemed most important.

+We then wanted to clean our data of all non-beneficial values.

+To consider the financial changes of the NBA's economy, we decided it would be beneficial for us to create groups for the years.
+We analyzed the salary cap for each NBA year within that time frame and based our groups sequentially until we noticed a large increase in cap space.

+To further improve our predictions, we wanted to get the average salaries for each group of years.
+This will help with our analysis because it can sort of counter the mega-contracts that players like Steph Curry, Kobe Bryant, Michael Jordan etc. received.

 ## Data Exploration
 Knowing that there was going to be issues trying to directly correlate stats to player salary, we decided to group players’ stats by grouping them into different aspects of the game.
 We did this with the use of heat maps.
 To get an overall picture of this relationship, we started with a big heatmap to demonstrate the correlation between all of their stats.